OpenTermsArchive/engine/ops/README.md

 Note that the VM needs to be started before running any commands with `vagrant up`.

 If youâ€™re on an Apple Silicon machine or want to use Docker instead of VirtualBox, type `vagrant up --provider=docker`.

 ### Additional dependencies

-To test the changes without impacting the production server, a Vagrantfile is provided to test the changes locally in a virtual machine. <br />[Vagrant](https://www.vagrantup.com/docs/installation/) and [VirtualBox](https://www.vagrantup.com/docs/installation/) or [Docker](https://docs.docker.com/get-docker/) are therefore required.
+To test the changes without impacting the production server, a Vagrantfile is provided to test the changes locally in a virtual machine.
+[Vagrant](https://www.vagrantup.com/docs/installation/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [Docker](https://docs.docker.com/get-docker/) are therefore required.

 ### SSH with vagrant